ruijaulino/ruijaulino.github.io/_posts/2026-09-03-combine_models.md

 w = \sum_i  \frac{\phi_i}{k_i} M_{y \mid x_i}^{-1} \mu_{y \mid x_i} = \sum_i  \frac{\left[M_s^{-1} \mu_s\right]_i k_i}{k_i} M_{y \mid x_i}^{-1} \mu_{y \mid x_i}
 $$

 Final allocation is a linear combination of the optimal allocations implied by the individual models, with coefficients determined by their joint expected performance and second moments.
 Importantly, the final allocation is invariant to the arbitrary scaling $k_i$ chosen for each individual strategy (the $k_i$ are retained because individual strategies are developed and evaluated at realistic scales.
-At the strategy-allocation level, the same scaling must therefore be accounted for; it cancels exactly from the final unconstrained allocation)
+At the strategy-allocation level, the same scaling must be accounted for; it cancels in the the final allocation)

 ## Another view